 KHS implements the 10 steps of a “No Kill” Adoption Center.

 - Feral Cat TNR (Trap Neuter Release) Program – TNR is active in limited capacity.
-Please ask for an appointment, and ask about our Feline Barn Investigators
+Please ask for an appointment, and ask about our Barn Cat program.

 - High–Volume, Low–Cost Spay/Neuter Program – Ask us about our SPOT Program.